chreniuc/AR-product-info/README.md

 Using your webcam, this software identifies some markers and then it draws(using the [aframe](https://aframe.io/) library) for each marker, details of a product that has that marker assigned to it.
 The drawing of the product detalis is done using the [aframe-htmlembed-component](https://github.com/supereggbert/aframe-htmlembed-component) component.
 The library draws the product using a html template.

+An enhanced version of this software can be used inside a phisical store, where the customers have glasses with a camera wich draws the details for products that are in the custumer's field of vision(or to which product does the client point to, using his hand).

 ## Demo

 ![Demo](demo.png)